-If the action requires financial support to be given to third parties, it may be given on condition that:
+If the action requires financial support to be given to third parties216, it may be given on condition that:

-- before awarding the grant, the contracting authority has verified that the grant beneficiary offers appropriate guarantees as regards the recovery of amounts due to the European Commission.
-This is due to the fact that the grant beneficiaries remain financially responsible vis-à-vis the contracting authority for the correct use of the financial support. - the following conditions for giving such support are strictly defined in the grant contract to avoid the exercise of discretion by the grant beneficiary.
-By default, the applicants will include this information in their applications: - a) the objectives and results to be obtained with the financial support - b) the different types of activities eligible for financial support, on the basis of a fixed list c) the types of persons or categories of persons which may receive financial support d) the criteria for selecting these entities and giving the financial support

-Where no specific activities are supported (e.g. unconditional cash transfers to refugees to support their living or to human right defenders to support their work in general) this must also be specified.
-In this case, the grant beneficiary does not have to demonstrate that the financial support has been used by the recipients of financial support for a specific purpose.
+- Before awarding the grant, the contracting authority has verified that the grant beneficiary offers appropriate guarantees as regards the recovery of amounts due to the European Commission.
+This is due to the fact that the grant beneficiaries remain financially responsible vis-à-vis the contracting authority for the correct use of the financial support. - The following conditions for giving such support are strictly defined in the grant contract to avoid the exercise of discretion by the grant beneficiary.
+By default, the applicants will include this information in their applications: - a) The objectives and results to be obtained with the financial support - b) The different types of activities eligible for financial support, on the basis of a fixed list Where no specific activities are supported (e.g. unconditional cash transfers to refugees to support their living or to human right defenders to support their work in general) this must also be specified.
+In this case, the grant beneficiary does not have to demonstrate that the financial support has been used by the recipients of financial support for a specific purpose. - c) The types of persons or categories of persons that may receive financial support d) The criteria for selecting these entities and giving the financial support